-- "JasperReports Server APIs" on page 39 - "Customizing the User Interface" on page 65
+- JasperReports Server APIs - Customizing the User Interface

-1.2.4 System Administrator and Database Administrator
+System Administrator and Database Administrator

 System administrators install, deploy, maintain, and troubleshoot JasperReports Server, along with other systems in their environment.
 They also manage the server, including creation and maintenance of users, roles, permissions, and organizations, and authorization.